Axway/mft-convert/content/en/docs/TransferCFT/app_integration_intro/synch_comm_tcpip_intro/Sync_transfer_request_tasks.md

 ---

-    title: Synchronous transfer request examples
-    linkTitle: Request examples
+    title: "Using WSTATES, WPHASES, and WPHASESTEPS in the SEND/RECV command"
+    linkTitle: "Using WSTATES, WPHASES, and WPHASESTEPS"
     weight: 280

----
-This topic presents synchronous transfer request examples using the WSTATES or WPHASES/WPHASESTEPS parameters with the SEND/RECV command, or the SWAITCAT command.
+---This topic presents synchronous transfer request examples using the WSTATES or WPHASES/WPHASESTEPS parameters with the SEND/RECV command.

-## WPHASES and WPHASESTEPS
+## Using WPHASES and WPHASESTEPS

 The WPHASES and WPHASESTEPS parameters allow for more precision and possibilities than using WSTATES alone.